TV Derana: Ada Derana

 In late 2007, Ada Derana entered into a partnership with Dialog Telekom, the largest mobile phone operator in Sri Lanka, to send breaking news alerts to all Dialog mobile subscribers as text messages.

-Ada Derana 24
+Ada Derana TV

-Ada Derana 24 is Sri Lanka's first ever 24-hour television news channel and first dedicated news channel.
+Ada Derana TV is Sri Lanka's first ever 24-hour television news channel and first dedicated news channel.

 The channel is available on Satellite and cable Television.

-Catering to the thirst for news and information Ada Derana 24 has redefined the news space in Sri Lanka by providing around the clock news to its viewers.
-Prior to this news was mainly broadcasts on entertainment channels at a stipulated time.
-Ada Derana 24’s hourly news that provides days most happening and important news changed that dimension.